girafe-ai/ml-course/README.md

 # Machine Learning at MIPT

-Main repository for machine learning course at MIPT.
+This course aims to introduce students to contemporary state of Machine Learning and Artificial Intelligence.
+It is designed to take one year (two terms at MIPT) - approximately 2 * 15 lectures and seminars.

-All the learning materials are available here.
+All materials are available here, the complementary website available at [`ml-mipt.github.io`](https://ml-mipt.github.io/)

 ## `Important` current repository structure